Visit Aubeterre sur Dronne

 Excavations began in the fifth century when a total-immersion baptismal font was carved into the floor.
 To the left of the font there is a large area where 80 burial hollows have been carved into the stone, each with its head pointing to Jerusalem.
 To the right of the font there is a large stone reliquary which is said to have housed an important holy relic, but the relic has now disappeared.

-In the village there is also a Romanesque church, the church of St Jacques.
+In Aubeterre-sur-Dronne there is also a Romanesque church, the church of St Jacques which was also built to welcome pilgrims on route for Santiago de Compostela.
 This has a wonderful 12th century Romanesque facade with finely carved arches and some great ghoulish carvings on the capitals.
 The facade has a strong Moorish influence.